|Home|About Us|Membership Center|Legislative Action Center|News & Media|Events|Members Only|

 2018 Legislative Recommendations

 Below is a copy of FMA's 2018 Legislative Issue Briefs Executive Summary.
 Please click the PDF link below for a full description of each issue:

 1. Congress should preserve due process for all federal employees.

 2. Congress should prevent a pay freeze in 2019 and protect federal employees’ health and retirement benefits.

 3. Congress should pass all appropriations bills in a timely manner.

-5. Congress should pass legislation to allow federal agencies the flexibility to extend the probationary period for employees entering the civil service to two years.
+4. Congress should pass legislation to allow federal agencies the flexibility to extend the probationary period for employees entering the civil service to two years from date of hire.

-8. Congress should take affirmative steps to protect seniors from undue increases to Medicare Part B Premiums and increases to deductibles.
+7. Congress should take affirmative steps to protect seniors from undue increases to Medicare Part B premiums and deductibles.

 If you have any questions or for more information, please contact Government & Public Affairs Director Greg Stanford at 703-683-8700 or via email at